MathsandDataNYU/web/content/seminar.md

 In this talk, we take a step in this direction by considering learning sparse functions (a function that depends on a latent low-dimensional subspace) with SGD on two-layer neural networks.
 We identify a structural property —small-leap staircase—  which allows for efficient learning in this setting, and provide evidence for its necessity and sufficiency.
 For small-leap staircases, SGD sequentially learns the sparse support, using low-degree monomials to reach higher-degree monomials.
 We characterize tightly the number of SGD steps to align to each new monomial, and show how a saddle-to-saddle dynamics emerges naturally in this setting.
 In particular, this work illustrates how non-linear training of neural networks can perform hierarchical learning and vastly outperform fixed-feature methods.

 This talk is based on joint works with Emmanuel Abbe, Enric Boix-Adsera, Hong Hu and Yue M. Lu.

+#### <a name='bharath'></a> Bharath Sriperumbudur: Regularized Stein Variational Gradient Flow

+The Stein Variational Gradient Descent (SVGD) algorithm is a deterministic particle method for sampling.
+However, a mean-field analysis reveals that the gradient flow corresponding to the SVGD algorithm (i.e., the Stein Variational Gradient Flow) only provides a constant-order approximation to the Wasserstein Gradient Flow corresponding to the KL-divergence minimization.
+In this talk, we propose the Regularized Stein Variational Gradient Flow which interpolates between the Stein Variational Gradient Flow and the Wasserstein Gradient Flow.
+We establish various theoretical properties of the  Regularized Stein Variational Gradient Flow (and its time-discretization) including convergence to equilibrium, existence and uniqueness of weak solutions, and stability of the solutions.
+We provide preliminary numerical evidence of the improved performance offered by the regularization.

+Joint work with Ye He (UC Davis), Krishnakumar Balasubramanian (UC Davis) and Jianfeng Lu (Duke)